Hotel Management Courses for International Students

 • Hotel development and real estate — A hotel development and real estate specialization explores the identification, development, and management of hotel properties.
 Students learn about real estate investment, hotel development, property management, construction management, and project management, while also understanding how to conduct feasibility studies.

-Most universities also offer internship programs and part-time job placements in hotels, restaurants, and other hospitality-related establishments as part of the hotel management curriculum.
+Most universities also offer internship programs and part-time job placements in hotels, restaurants, and other hospitality-related establishments as part of the curriculum.
 Be sure to participate!
-When you apply your technical knowledge to real-world scenarios, you’ll build a comprehensive skillset to succeed in hotel management roles.
+When you apply your technical knowledge to real-world scenarios, you’ll build a comprehensive skillset to succeed in your future roles.

-Let’s take a look at several hotel management programs offered at Shorelight universities.
+Let’s take a look at several programs offered at Shorelight universities.

 Shorelight Universities Offering Hotel Management Courses

-With a hotel management degree, you can pursue careers as a hotel manager, event coordinator, or restaurant coordinator.
+With a US university degree, you can pursue careers as a hotel manager, event coordinator, or restaurant coordinator.
 Shorelight universities offer top-ranked specialized programs combined with hands-on experiences to prepare you for these roles.
-They also provide a supportive learning environment and state-of-the-art campus facilities where you can explore and learn about the various aspects of hotel management and work toward a successful career!
+They also provide a supportive learning environment, state-of-the-art campus facilities, and career-building industry contacts and internship opportunities.

 Auburn University